andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

 If two columns have the same values, but different sum-values, then the difference is solely a result of the carry values.

 ## The Multiplication Algorithm for Multi-Digit Factors
-Next up were problems relating to the _Multiplication Algorithm for Multi-Digit Factors_.
+{% newthought "Next up" %} were problems relating to the _Multiplication Algorithm for Multi-Digit Factors_.
 This was unfamiliar to me.
 It too is described nicely [over at wikipedia](https://en.wikipedia.org/wiki/Elementary_arithmetic#Multiplication_algorithm_for_multi-digit_factors).

 From this point onwards I'll not write out in detail my chunking-led approach to things (there's little point) but following it further embedded the tricks I'd already spotted, as well as making the following patterns evident to me.